 In March 2015, the Company entered into an agreement with Hughes for the design, development, build, testing and delivery of four custom test equipment units for a total of \$1.9 million.
 This test equipment was delivered during the fourth quarter of 2015.
 In April 2015, the Company extended the scope of work for delivery of two additional RANs for a total of \$4.0 million.
-These RANS were delivered in February 2016.
-In July 2015, the Company and Hughes formally amended the contract to include the revised scope of work set forth in the March 2015 and April 2015 letter agreements.
+These RANs were delivered in February 2016.
+As of September 30, 2016, the Company had purchase commitments due under this contract of \$0.8 million, which will be payable upon final acceptance.

 In April 2015, Hughes exercised an option to be paid in shares of the Company's common stock (at a price 7% below market) in lieu of cash for certain of its remaining contract payments, including those related to the 2015 work mentioned above, totaling approximately \$15.5 million.
 In June 2015, the Company issued 7.4 million shares of freely tradable common stock at the 7% discount pursuant to this option.
-The portion of these contract payments related to future milestone work is included in Prepaid second-generation ground costs on the condensed consolidated balance sheets as of March 31, 2016.
-As the contract milestones are achieved, the Company will reclassify the related costs from Prepaid second-generation ground costs to construction in progress within Property and equipment.
-In the April 2015 agreement (as amended), the Company agreed to provide downside protection through June 30, 2016.
-This feature requires that the Company issue additional shares of common stock equal to the difference, if any, between \$15.5 million and the total amount of gross proceeds Hughes receives from the sale of any shares plus the market value of any shares still held by Hughes as of the close of trading on June 30, 2016.
-Pursuant to this agreement, the Company recorded a liability of \$5.3 million as of March 31, 2016 and \$5.5 million as of December 31, 2015, respectively.
-The Company calculated these estimates of the value of this option using a Black-Scholes pricing model.
-This liability is marked to market at each balance sheet date and through the settlement date.
+The portion of these contract payments related to future milestone work is included in Prepaid second-generation ground costs on the condensed consolidated balance sheets as of September 30, 2016.
+As the contract milestones are achieved, the Company reclassifies the related costs from Prepaid second-generation ground costs to construction in progress within Property and equipment.
+In the April 2015 agreement (as amended), the Company agreed to provide downside protection through December 30, 2016.
+This feature requires that the Company issue additional shares of common stock equal to the difference, if any, between \$15.5 million and the total amount of gross proceeds Hughes receives from the sale of any shares plus the market value of any shares still held by Hughes as of the close of trading on December 30, 2016.
+Pursuant to this agreement, the Company recorded a liability of \$3.1 million as of September 30, 2016 and \$5.5 million as of December 31, 2015, respectively.
+The Company calculated these estimates of the value of this option using a Black-Scholes pricing model and an estimate of the number of shares of common stock held by Hughes as of the balance sheet dates.
+This liability is marked-to-market at each balance sheet date and through the settlement date.
 The Company records gains and losses resulting from changes in the value of this liability in its condensed consolidated statement of operations.